 Just remember these couple of tips before doing so:-

-Also remember to place the paper towel between all of your stacked pots, pans, lids, skillets regardless of what they are made of.
+Also, remember to place the paper towel between all of your stacked pots, pans, lids, and skillets, regardless of what they are made of.
 You will be protecting all the various coatings by doing this.

-If you don’t mind having your cast iron on show placing it on the stovetop is a great option.
-Just remember to remove it from the stovetop before heating of any elements.
+If you don’t mind having your cast iron on show, placing it on the stovetop is a great option.
+Just remember to remove it from the stovetop before heating any elements.

 Another option is the drawer at the bottom of your oven if you have one.
 This works well to keep humidity away from the cast iron as well as allow that all-important airflow to get to your cookware.

-Another one of my all-time favorite ways to store cast iron cookware or any cookware for that matter is to hang them up in the kitchen.
-With all your cooking pots, pans, skillets as well as your Dutch ovens out on display for you to see them every day you are more likely to use them.
+Another one of my all-time favorite ways to store cast iron cookware, or any cookware for that matter, is to hang it up in the kitchen.
+With all your cooking pots, pans, and skillets, as well as your Dutch ovens, out on display for you to see every day, you are more likely to use them.

-This open would be great if you have a lot of storage space in your home as you would not want to stack these bags on top of each other due to a lack of air circulation.
+This opening would be great if you have a lot of storage space in your home, as you would not want to stack these bags on top of each other due to a lack of air circulation.

-You can check some of my favorite cast iron storage bags out at Amazon by clicking here.
+You can check some of my favorite cast iron storage bags out at Amazon.

 How to Store Cast Iron for Camping

-Storing cast iron outside or when camping is easy when you follow these steps.
+Storing cast iron outside or camping is easy when following these steps.

-- To store cast iron while camping after use thoroughly clean and dry the iron.
-If you are using the cast iron regularly you can keep it away from moisture.
-Such as night dew and rain.
+- To store cast iron while camping after use, thoroughly clean and dry the iron.
+If you use cast iron regularly, you can keep it away from moisture, such as night dew and rain.

 How to Store Cast Iron Long Term

-Final Word – 8 Top Tips on How to Store Cast Iron Dutch Ovens
+Final Word – How to Store Cast Iron Dutch Ovens

 Storing cast iron is not difficult.
 All you really need to remember is that a clean dry piece of rust-free cookware ready for use after being stored is what you want when you take it out to use it again.